Senior Lecturer, Programme Leader - Disaster Risk Management and Development

 - EMGT804: Building resilient communities (paper leader)

-- EMGT601: Emergency and Disaster Risk Management (paper leader)
+- EMGT601: Disaster Risk Management and Development (paper leader)

 - PUBH803: Global Health (guest lecturer)